clichés et sexualité

 • The vagina adapts to different sizes.

-• The clitoris, with 8,000 nerve endings, is the main source of pleasure for most vulva owners.
+• The clitoris, with 8,000 nerve endings, is the primary source of pleasure for most vulva-owners.

 • Erogenous zones (neck, ears, fingers…) play a key role in arousal.

-Sexy tips: Favor caresses, erotic games, and communication for a more fulfilling sexuality.
+Sexy tips: prioritise caresses, erotic games and communication for a more fulfilling sex life.

-Contrary to stereotypes, many people with penises appreciate foreplay (massages, caresses, sensuality...).
+Contrary to stereotypes, many people with a penis enjoy foreplay (massages, caresses, sensuality…).

-A study from the Journal of Sex Research (2020) indicates that 73% of men and PAH surveyed report enjoying prolonged foreplay.
+A study from the Journal of Sex Research (2020) indicates that 73% of men and AMAB respondents say they enjoy extended foreplay.

 Perhaps because they:

-To try: Role-playing, sensory exploration, eroticizing the everyday.
+To try: role play, sensory exploration, eroticising the everyday.

-In 68% of cases (Gleeden Survey, 2023), it is still the person with a penis who proposes a sexual encounter.
-This expectation can be burdensome and limit the expression of partners' desires.
+In 68% of cases (Gleeden Survey, 2023), it is still the person with a penis who initiates sex.
+This expectation can feel burdensome and limit partners' expression of desire.

-• Encourage reciprocity: Sexuality is an exchange, not a predefined script
+• Encouraging reciprocity: sexuality is an exchange, not a pre-defined script

-• Value spontaneity: Make room for shared desires
+• Embracing spontaneity: making room for shared desires

-These clichés, often rooted in rigid social norms, limit the expression of authentic and diverse sexuality.
-By overcoming them, we promote healthier, more respectful, and thus more fulfilling relationships for all.
+These clichés, often rooted in rigid social norms, limit the expression of an authentic and diverse sexuality.
+By moving beyond them, we foster healthier, more respectful and therefore more fulfilling relationships for everyone.

 Léa